 Amy Drasch came to NVW with a wealth of knowledge in operating a successful office environment.
 She has spent most of her career working in the corporate world with FedEx Office and H&R Block.
 For over 15 years, she has successfully managed office environments, and has extensive knowledge in human resources, accounting, administration, customer service, and logistics.
 Amy is a volunteer for the Red Cross, and served as a Police Reserve Unit for the city of Brookfield.
 Amy is a wife and mother of three, and has an affinity for riding motorcycle.
 She uses this hobby to travel, visit historical markers, and photograph her adventures.
 Amy is excited to be part of the NVW team and really enjoys helping connect parents and professionals to NVW services, the philosophy, and culture.

 Tracie is a mother of five boys and has a beautiful granddaughter.
-She has over 19 years of experience working in an office environment; with degrees in business management and accounting and over a decade of medical office administration.
+She has over 22 years of experience working in an office environment; with degrees in business management and accounting and over a decade of medical office administration.
 She is versed in HIPAA management, customer service, collections, accounting and finance.
 She was raised up in Bend, she is a true ‘Bendite’ and has seen much progress and change over the years in Central Oregon.
-She loves outdoor adventures including camping, hiking and fishing; as well as long drives on the scenic Cascade Lakes Highway.
-In her spare time, Tracie volunteers in local theater, sings in a band and loves the arts.
-Tracie truly enjoys managing the “hub” of the West Coast NVW operations and is excited to be a part of the New Vision Wilderness family.
+She loves outdoor adventures.
+In her spare time, Tracie loves to spend time in the outdoors, hiking, mushroom foraging, camping and fishing; as well as long drives on the scenic Cascade Lakes Highway.
+Tracie loves the local music scene in Bend and she even sings in a band.
+Tracie immensely enjoys managing the “hub” of the West Coast NVW wilderness program and is excited to be a part of the New Vision Wilderness family.

 Laura serves as New Vision Wilderness West Coast’s Trauma Center Trauma Sensitive Yoga (TCTSY) Facilitator, as well as Administrative Support Staff.
 She received dual degrees from the University of Wisconsin-Milwaukee in Dance and Conservation Biology, and is a 200-hour Registered Yoga Teacher.
 During her 10 years as a professional dancer, she helped to create and perform over 30 original works with Wild Space Dance Co., specializing in site-specific work, performing in parking garages, underneath bridges, off the sides of old industrial chimneys, on sailboats, in rivers, museums, parks, breweries, as well as traditional stages.
 She also performed internationally with the Warszawski Teatr Tanca, out of Warsaw PL, touring Poland and Japan.
 Laura served as an Artist-in-Residence at Lawrence University, teaching Ballet, Modern Dance, and Movement Fundamentals and also started several of her own yoga classes, teaching in parks and backyards along Lake Michigan.
 She has also worked in Yosemite National Park as a Backcountry Ranger and as a Canoe Outfitter in the BWCA.
 She feels that she has successfully combined many of these interests here at NVW through TCTSY.